theislab/scarches/README.rst

 What are the different models?
 ---------------
-scArches is itself an algorithm to map to project query on the top of reference datasets and applies to different models.
+scArches is an algorithm to map to project query on the top of reference datasets and applies to different models.
 Here we provide a short explanation and hints on when to use which model.
 Our models are divided into three categories: